rparkins999/AndroidSecondsClock/README.md

 It can be used to create home screen widgets and as a full screen night clock.

+If you report a problem or request a change, please say whether you are referring to the widget or the full screen clock.
+Although some of the setup code is common to both, the mechanism used to display them is quite different, so the things that are easy or hard to change are also different.

 Each widget (there can be more than one), and the night clock, can be configured to display any combination of the following:-

 1. the time in 12-or 24-hour format in accordance with the device's preference, with or without seconds,